 Northwest of Las Vegas sits a national park that holds numerous world and US records.

-Death Valley National Park is known for its extremes.
+Death Valley National Park is known for its extremes amid its desert landscapes.
 It is North America’s driest and hottest spot.
 It receives fewer than two inches of rainfall annually and has a record high of 134°F in the summer.
 It also has the lowest elevation on the continent, which is Badwater Basin at 282 feet below sea level.

 When visiting from Las Vegas, first stop at the Furnace Creek Visitor Center.
-From there you can decide the sights you want to visit or the trails you want to hike.
+From there you can decide the sights you want to visit or the hiking trails you want to take.

 What you do will likely depend on the time of year you’re visiting.
 It is perfectly safe to visit in the summer if you use caution.
 First, drink and carry plenty of water with you.
 Carry with you and drink at least one gallon (4 liters) of water per day to replace loss from sweat, and drink more if you are active.
 Second, stay on paved roads in summer.